EPFLiGHT/LiGHT-doc/docs/clusters/cscs.md

 mkdir /users/$CSCS_USERNAME/meditron
 cd /users/$CSCS_USERNAME/meditron

+# Use the HTTPS command if you used github personal access token and the SSH based if you have added SSH key-pairs
 git clone https://github.com/OpenMeditron/MultiMeditron.git
+git clone git@github.com:OpenMeditron/MultiMeditron.git
 ```

 When GitHub asks for your password, input the PAT that you have generated in this step.